SYNCHRO-SYM

 Note: The “passive rotor assembly” reasonably consumes half of the asymmetric electric motor real estate, cost, or operating loss, which includes core, electrical, electronic control, and friction loss, but without independently contributing additional working power to the electromechanical energy conversion process along with the universally essential “active stator assembly,” which comprises the directly excited (e.g., bidirectional) multiphase winding set (or active winding set) that determines the overall torque and power rating of the asymmetric electric motor while reasonably consuming the other half of the electric motor real estate, operating loss, or cost.

-Note: Unlike the passive rotor assembly, the “active rotor assembly” of only the symmetric synchronous doubly-fed electric motor circuit and control architecture, called SYNCHRO-SYM, stably, wirelessly, independently and synchronously contributes an additional increment of working power (or twice the working power) to the electromechanical energy conversion process along with the “active stator assembly.”
+Note: Unlike the passive rotor assembly, the “active rotor assembly” of only the symmetric synchronous doubly-fed electric motor circuit and control architecture, called SYNCHRO-SYM, stably, wirelessly, independently, and synchronously contributes an additional increment of working power (or twice the working power overall) to the electromechanical energy conversion process along with the “active stator assembly.”

-Result: With twice the constant torque speed range (i.e., maximum load speed or MLS) for a given continuous torque, excitation frequency, excitation voltage, and air-gap flux density design, at least a half century of basic electric machine study, research, and publication that were reimagined to practical reality by a regiment of BEM prototyping and invention has already proven the unique brushless, symmetric, and synchronous circuit and control architecture of SYNCHRO-SYM with dual “active” winding sets on the rotor and stator, respectively, to preserve the same electric motor footprint of material, cost, and loss, provides twice the power (and octuple the peak torque) at half the cost, half the size, and half the loss as the original asymmetric circuit and control architecture of all other electric motor systems with a single “active” winding set and a “passive” rotor of rare-earth permanent magnets (RE-PM) (i.e., synchronous), DC field windings (i.e., synchronous), slip-induction dependent windings (i.e., asynchronous), or reluctance saliencies (i.e., asynchronous or synchronous) within the same packaging as was proven by at least a half century of electric machine study, research, and publication that were reimagined to practical reality by a regiment of BEM prototyping and invention.
+Result: With twice the constant torque speed range (i.e., maximum load speed or MLS) for a given continuous torque, excitation frequency, excitation voltage, and air-gap flux density design, at least a half century of basic electric machine study, research, and publication that were reimagined to practical reality by a regimen of BEM prototyping and invention has already proven the unique brushless, symmetric, and synchronous circuit and control architecture of SYNCHRO-SYM with two “active” winding sets on the rotor and stator, respectively, which inherently preserves the same electric motor footprint of material, cost, and loss, provides twice the power (and octuple the peak torque) at half the cost, half the size, and half the loss per unit of power rating as the original asymmetric circuit and control architecture and packaging of all other electric motor systems with a single “active” winding set and a “passive” rotor of rare-earth permanent magnets (RE-PM) (i.e., synchronous), DC field windings (i.e., synchronous), slip-induction dependent windings (i.e., asynchronous), or reluctance saliencies (i.e., asynchronous or synchronous).

-For instance to achieve the same performance as an axial-flux SYNCHRO-SYM with the same custom selection of available optimizing material, winding, cooling, electronic control, and packaging techniques, which all electric machine system manufacturers leverage to improve their advertised performance that would always result in similar performance if equally applied, all asymmetric axial-flux RE-PM electric machine system contestants would have to: 1) include the additional “compounding” loss, cost, and size of an electric motor controller with double the power rating and excitation frequency and a step-up transformer to double the supply voltage in order to double the MLS speed at the same continuous torque as SYNCHRO-SYM or 2) mechanically couple the additional loss, cost, and size of another similar RE-PM electric machine “system” with its own controller in order to double the continuous torque at the same port voltage and MLS speed as SYNCHRO-SYM.
+For instance to achieve the same performance as an axial-flux SYNCHRO-SYM with the same custom selection of available optimizing material, winding, cooling, electronic control, thermal management, and packaging performance enhancing techniques, which all electric machine system manufacturers leverage to improve their advertised performance but always result in similar performance if equally applied, all asymmetric axial-flux RE-PM electric machine system contestants would have to: 1) include the additional “compounding” loss, cost, and size of an electronic motor controller with double the power rating and excitation frequency and a step-up transformer to double the supply voltage in order to double the MLS speed at the same continuous torque as SYNCHRO-SYM or 2) mechanically couple the additional loss, cost, and size of another similar RE-PM electric machine “system” in order to double the continuous torque at the same port voltage and MLS speed as SYNCHRO-SYM.

 SYNCHRO-SYM → THE ONLY GAME CHANGER FOR THE ELECTRIC PROPULSION WORLD:

-- No permanent magnets, such as expensive, environmentally unfriendly, geopolitically sensitive rare-earth permanent magnets (RE-PM), with associated cogging and torque ripple issues, which were shown to increase electric vehicle power requirements by up to 5% without a shaft-axle decoupling means, safety and manufacturing issues, and life expectancy issues
+• No permanent magnets, such as expensive, environmentally unfriendly, geopolitically sensitive rare-earth permanent magnets (RE-PM), with safety, manufacturing, life expectancy, and associated cogging and torque ripple, which were shown to increase electric vehicle power requirements by up to 5% without a shaft-axle decoupling means

-- Simple but highly effective cooling concept with an inherent, highly efficient, demand-based cooling method as only provided by the additive manufacturing of MOTORPRINTER under BEM-CAD
+• Simple but highly effective cooling concept with an inherent, highly efficient, demand-based cooling method as only provided by the additive manufacturing of MOTORPRINTER of SYNCHRO-SYM under BEM-CAD

 SYNCHRO-SYM → BRTEC → ULTRA EFFICIENT INTEGRATED SiC CONTROLLER: